bustavo/bustavo.github.io/index.md

 </h3>

 <p class="text-light-gray">
   I've been curious about art and specifically generative art for +10 years.
-I am always exploring generative art inspired by how everything we do is pushed to the point of converting itself into asonnishing visual chaos.
+I am always exploring generative art inspired by how everything we do is pushed to the point of converting itself into astonishing visual chaos.
 </p>

 <div class="row">